kanaria69/Mainecoco/README.md

-## What creature is smarter than a talking parrot?
-A spelling bee.
+## If at first you don't succeed, sky diving is not for you!